franpanteli/Python-Bootcamp-Module-20-Advanced-Objects-and-Data-Structures/README.md

    [this directory](https://github.com/franpanteli/Python-Bootcamp-Module-20-Advanced-Objects-and-Data-Structures/tree/main/Jupyter%20Notebooks%20-%20Python%20Object%20and%20Data%20Structure%20Basics) consists of Jupyter notebooks that cover the fundamental concepts of Python objects and data structures.

 3. **Notes on Videos:**
-   this section contains PDF notes summarising the key points from the video lectures of Module 20.
+   this section contains PDF notes summarising the key points from the video lectures in Module 20.
    - [1 of 7 Advanced Numbers](https://github.com/franpanteli/Python-Bootcamp-Module-20-Advanced-Objects-and-Data-Structures/blob/main/Notes%20on%20Videos%20-%20Module%2020%20Advanced%20Objects%20and%20Data%20Structures/1%20of%207%20Advanced%20Numbers.pdf)
     - [2 of 7 Advanced Strings](https://github.com/franpanteli/Python-Bootcamp-Module-20-Advanced-Objects-and-Data-Structures/blob/main/Notes%20on%20Videos%20-%20Module%2020%20Advanced%20Objects%20and%20Data%20Structures/2%20of%207%20Advanced%20Strings.pdf)
     - [3 of 7 Advanced Sets](https://github.com/franpanteli/Python-Bootcamp-Module-20-Advanced-Objects-and-Data-Structures/blob/main/Notes%20on%20Videos%20-%20Module%2020%20Advanced%20Objects%20and%20Data%20Structures/3%20of%207%20Advanced%20Sets.pdf)